 In March of 2005, at the young age of twenty, Jess gave birth to a beautiful baby boy named Dylan, and moved to Binghamton, NY.
 The next three years of her life were filled with ups and downs, happiness and depression, but she came out the other side stronger, and even more inspired.
 The Aubrey Nightingale story (official title is yet TBD) is partly based on her time spent living in the Southern Tier, then changes into a magical world to where Aubrey escapes, filled with dragons, magic, and love.

-Jess has over twenty unfinished novels, a handful of short stories, and a plethora of poetry she is working on.
-She soon hopes her ADD will calm down and allow her to concentrate long enough for her to finish at least one novel for publishing.
+Jess has over ten unfinished novels, a handful of short stories, and a plethora of poetry she is working on.

 Jess has been published in a short story anthology by 7DS books called, "Linger."
 Jess' short story "Calliope" was published in the collection in October 2013.

 Jess currently resides in Upstate, NY, in a small town just south west of Rochester, with her son, husband, step-son, and three cats.